 When and how should you transition from an EOR to your own legal entity?[toc=Transition from EOR to Entity]

-- Plan your timing: Don’t rush.
-Start the entity setup process while still using the EOR, so you don’t lose hiring momentum or risk compliance gaps.
+- Plan your timing: Start the entity setup while still using the EOR.
+This ensures no disruption to hiring or compliance.

-- Get your groundwork right: Register your entity, secure all required licenses, set up local payroll, open a bank account, and make sure you’re ready for local tax and compliance filings.
+- Establish your legal entity: Register with local authorities, set up payroll, open a bank account, and prepare for local tax and compliance filings.

-- Lean on local experts: Engage local legal, HR, and tax advisors to avoid pitfalls and ensure a seamless transition.
+- Leverage local expertise: Engage legal, HR, and tax advisors to avoid mistakes and ensure a smooth transition.

-- Celebrate the milestone: Moving to your own legal entity is a big step in your global journey—embrace the new control and opportunities it brings!
+- Celebrate the milestone: Moving to your own legal entity is a significant step in your global expansion.
+Enjoy the increased control and new opportunities this transition brings.

-Wisemonk: Your Trusted EOR Partner for Global Expansion[toc=How Wisemonk helps]
+Why Trust Wisemonk as Your EOR Partner for Global Expansion?[toc=How Wisemonk Helps]

 While India is our core strength, we understand that many businesses have global ambitions.
 That’s why we also support clients expanding into key markets like the United Kingdom, the United States and beyond.
 With Wisemonk, you get a reliable partner for your India operations and your broader global hiring journey.